The Tenth Retro Diary Flairiod

 Here are the rankings for the 16 PPVs in the Tenth Flairiod:

-1. Royal Rumble 1998 (ranked 26th all time)- It’s telling that no show from this era cracked the top 15% of show thus far because the focus is definitely on crazy stories over in-ring action for the most part, particularly in WWF.
+1. Royal Rumble 1998 (ranked 26th all time-MVP: MVP: The Rock, LVP: Ahmed Johnson)- It’s telling that no show from this era cracked the top 15% of show thus far because the focus is definitely on crazy stories over in-ring action for the most part, particularly in WWF.
 That said, the best of this bunch here is a great show building to the biggest show of the year effectively.
 The crowd is into everything and there’s such momentum between the Mike Tyson introduction, the next step in the Brothers of Destruction story and Stone Cold’s continued ascension.

-2. WrestleMania XIV (ranked 35th all time)- Probably the best Mania without a truly GREAT match, but it doesn’t matter because everything is cooking in terms of the company finding its Attitude.
+2. WrestleMania XIV (ranked 35th all time-MVP: Jim Ross, LVP: Mark Henry)- Probably the best Mania without a truly GREAT match, but it doesn’t matter because everything is cooking in terms of the company finding its Attitude.
 The celebrities are cool and funny, the stories are cutting edge and the crowd is ready for Austin, Rock, Sable, Taker, Foley, Trips and more to lead the way over WCW.

-3. Souled Out 1998 (ranked 39th all time)- After the biggest blunder in PPV history when you consider the scale and importance of the show, Souled Out was a good rebuilding show in terms of setting the stage of nWo dissension and letting the undercard really cook.
+3. Souled Out 1998 (ranked 39th all time-MVP: Bobby Heenan, LVP: Michael Buffer)- After the biggest blunder in PPV history when you consider the scale and importance of the show, Souled Out was a good rebuilding show in terms of setting the stage of nWo dissension and letting the undercard really cook.
 Bret Hart’s debut, the emergence of Jericho, Raven, the luchadores, Booker T and dickhead Scott Steiner make this entertaining from beginning to mostly end.

-4. SuperBrawl VIII (ranked 41st all time)- Another solid San Franscisco SuperBrawl that made the crowd happy even if it devolves into typical LOL WCW main event nonsense.
+4. SuperBrawl VIII (ranked 41st all time: MVP: Booker T, LVP: British Bulldog)- Another solid San Franscisco SuperBrawl that made the crowd happy even if it devolves into typical LOL WCW main event nonsense.
 The importance of Scott Steiner’s heel turn, Juventud’s unmasking, Booker T’s badassery, Goldberg’s dominance and DDP killing it in the upper mid-card make up for all of that.

-5. Survivor Series 1997 (ranked 55th all time)- Probably controversial based on a couple of the truly horrendous elimination matches on this show, but the Montreal Screwjob makes this show fascinating to watch.
+5. Survivor Series 1997 (ranked 55th all time-MVP: Mankind, LVP: Ahmed Johnson)- Probably controversial based on a couple of the truly horrendous elimination matches on this show, but the Montreal Screwjob makes this show fascinating to watch.
 Add Kane and Mankind’s underrated gem and Ken Shamrock and the Rock standing out and I’m a happy camper.

-6. Spring Stampede 1998 (ranked 66th all time)- An odd show with a hot crowd and mostly good/okay bouts but a smothering New World Order story problem.
+6. Spring Stampede 1998 (ranked 66th all time-MVP: Goldberg, LVP: Rick Steiner)- An odd show with a hot crowd and mostly good/okay bouts but a smothering New World Order story problem.
 The twists and turns and fuckery of the top stars dampers it, but the Benoit/Booker T and DDP/Raven rivalries with Goldberg’s meteoric rise and Macho Man’s toughness eek this one into recommendation territory.

-7. Uncensored 1998 (ranked 70th all time)- Honestly, copy and paste what I said about Spring Stampede except replace Goldberg with Bret Hart and sprinkle in two totally abysmal bouts with Kevin Nash/Giant and Hollywood Hogan/Randy Savage.
+7. Uncensored 1998 (ranked 70th all time: MVP: Scott Hall, LVP: Tony Schiavone)- Honestly, copy and paste what I said about Spring Stampede except replace Goldberg with Bret Hart and sprinkle in two totally abysmal bouts with Kevin Nash/Giant and Hollywood Hogan/Randy Savage.

-8. Slamboree 1998 (ranked 73rd all time)- The last of the recommended shows and it’s the most atypical WCW show of them all: a fun undercard with a main event distraction that’s bad and nonsensical.
+8. Slamboree 1998 (ranked 73rd all time-MVP: Dean Malenko, LVP: Michael Buffer)- The last of the recommended shows and it’s the most atypical WCW show of them all: a fun undercard with a main event distraction that’s bad and nonsensical.
 The poster of this show is the definition of mixed bag in the dictionary.
 The cruiserweight story and DDP narrowly beat out Eric Bischoff’s BS “match” with Vince McMahon and all of the other Hollywood vs Wolfpac shit.

-9. Unforgiven: In Your House (ranked 94th all time)- A bad show in between the ropes except for the main event that builds stories.
+9. Unforgiven: In Your House (ranked 94th all time-MVP: Steve Austin, LVP: Michael Cole)- A bad show in between the ropes except for the main event that builds stories.
 It’s fine to watch as a total show, but you have to be a little better than a clunky Inferno match, a Jeff Jarrett concert, NWA crap and an evening gown match.
 It will get old quick.

-10. No Way Out of Texas (ranked 95th all time)- This show doesn’t make sense, but not from a storytelling aspect, but from the fact that I can’t believe the first hour of the show is real.
+10. No Way Out of Texas (ranked 95th all time-MVP: Steve Austin, LVP: Phineas Godwinn)- This show doesn’t make sense, but not from a storytelling aspect, but from the fact that I can’t believe the first hour of the show is real.
 If the incredible 8-man tag and good 10-man tag bring it up to a decent level, then the beginning is a D minus that ruins everything and highlights Vince Russo and McMahon’s bad tendencies.

-11. DeGeneration X: In Your House (ranked 97th all time)- The mood and attitude are in the right direction and the action is varied, but the mood and attitude is often misplaced throughout.
+11. DeGeneration X: In Your House (ranked 97th all time-MVP: Steve Austin, LVP: Jeff Jarrett)- The mood and attitude are in the right direction and the action is varied, but the mood and attitude is often misplaced throughout.
 A themed show around a group made to look weak didn’t work for the first Souled Out and it doesn’t work here, either.

-12. Living Dangerously 1998 (ranked 122nd all time)- It wasn’t a good time for Paul Heyman’s group on PPV in this post Barely Legal honeymoon era.
+12. Living Dangerously 1998 (ranked 122nd all time-MVP: Joey Styles, LVP: Lance Wright)- It wasn’t a good time for Paul Heyman’s group on PPV in this post Barely Legal honeymoon era.
 I was hoping this would be the basement with only Taz versus Bam Bam as the saving grace, but it shows that gritty, hardcore edge has a limit.
 This show’s absurd tag team ending, bad WWF characters and lack of cohesion ensure ECW stays at the level they are at.

-13. Wrestlepalooza (ranked 143rd all time)- The fact that there’s no course correction on ECW PPV’s is disheartening.
+13. Wrestlepalooza (ranked 143rd all time-MVP: Mikey Whipwreck, LVP: Shane Douglas)- The fact that there’s no course correction on ECW PPV’s is disheartening.
 The building and tech and energy throughout are all awful and the stories are repetitive and messy.
 On top of that, matches like Shane Douglas/Al Snow and RVD/Sabu are either complacent or not as exciting as they should be.
 This is second rate and not worthy of a PPV.

-14. World War 3 1997 (ranked 145th all time)- One of the most boring wrestling events I’ve ever seen.
+14. World War 3 1997 (ranked 145th all time-MVP: Mike Tenay, LVP: Glacier)- One of the most boring wrestling events I’ve ever seen.
 This was Thunder before Thunder.
 It poorly sets up Starrcade and fully kills any hopes of the 3-ring battle royal to be important or cool.
 This is the show that shows they are on the verge of losing the battle.

-15. November to Remember 1997 (ranked 148th all time)- The bottom falls out on this show for the Land of Extreme.
+15. November to Remember 1997 (ranked 148th all time-MVP: Taz, LVP: Judge Jeff Jones)- The bottom falls out on this show for the Land of Extreme.
 The booking decisions are terrible, the in-ring action is messier than some of the stars’ appearances themselves and a low class M.O. that feels torturous at times.

-16. Starrcade 1997 (ranked 151st all time)- An all-time bomb that has been analyzed to an exhaustive degree and it earns its reputation.
+16. Starrcade 1997 (ranked 151st all time-MVP: DDP, LVP: Nick Patrick)- An all-time bomb that has been analyzed to an exhaustive degree and it earns its reputation.
 What should have been the death knell of WWF became the death knell for WCW thanks to all of the card changes, mistakes and poor action.
 THEN you get to Hogan fucking Sting over and Bret Hart’s debut and I’m starting to think it should be even lower in the bottom 10 all time.

 Here are my Top 5 Favorite Matches for the Tenth Flairiod